Sachingupta03/health-plan-management/README.md

-###🏥 Health Plan Module.

-This module manages health insurance plans in your Health Insurance Management System.
-It uses Spring Boot, REST API, MySQL, and JPA to perform the full set of CRUD operations.
-1. Add a New Health Plan
-🔗 Endpoint: POST /api/plans

-📥 Request Payload (JSON):
-🔄 Flow:
-The request is sent to HealthPlanController.addPlan().

-It delegates the task to HealthPlanService.addPlan().

-The service calls HealthPlanRepository.save(plan) which is a JPA method.

-The entity is persisted in the MySQL database.

-The saved entity (with generated ID) is returned.

- 2. Get All Health Plans
-🔗 Endpoint: GET /api/plans

-🔄 Flow:
-Client sends a GET request.

-Controller → Service → Repository → findAll() returns a List<HealthPlan>.

-Spring Boot auto-converts the list to JSON using Jackson.

- 3. Get a Health Plan by ID
-🔗 Endpoint: GET /api/plans/{id}

-🔄 Flow:
-Controller receives the id from the path variable.

-Service method: getPlanById(int id) calls repository.findById(id).

-If not found, throw ResourceNotFoundException (custom exception).

-If found, return the health plan object.

- 4. Update an Existing Plan
-🔗 Endpoint: PUT /api/plans/{id}

-📥 Request Payload:
-🔄 Flow:
-Controller receives id and body.

-Calls service.updatePlan(id, plan).

-Service fetches the existing plan with getPlanById(id).

-Updates individual fields, then saves using repository.save().

- 5. Delete a Health Plan
-🔗 Endpoint: DELETE /api/plans/{id}

-🔄 Flow:
-Controller receives the id.

-Calls service.deletePlan(id).

-Service checks if the plan exists.

-If yes, repository.delete(healthPlan) is called.

-If not, throws ResourceNotFoundException.
+🏥 Health Plan Module – Feature Flow
+This module handles complete CRUD operations for health insurance plans in the system using Spring Boot and REST APIs.

+1️⃣ Add a New Health Plan
+Endpoint: POST /api/plans
+Flow:

+1. Client sends a JSON request containing plan details.

+2. Controller receives the request and delegates to the service.

+3. Service passes the data to the repository.

+4. Repository saves the plan to the database.

+5. The system returns the saved plan with a generated ID.

+2️⃣ Get All Health Plans
+Endpoint: GET /api/plans
+Flow:

+1. Client sends a GET request.

+2. Controller calls the service.

+3. Service fetches all plans via the repository.

+4.The list of all health plans is returned as JSON.

+3️⃣ Get a Health Plan by ID
+Endpoint: GET /api/plans/{id}
+Flow:

+1. Client provides the ID in the URL path.

+2. Controller receives it and calls the service.

+3. Service fetches the plan by ID using the repository.

+4. If found, the plan is returned; if not, an error is thrown.

+4️⃣ Update an Existing Health Plan
+Endpoint: PUT /api/plans/{id}
+Flow:

+1. Client sends the updated plan data with the ID in the path.

+2. Controller passes this to the service.

+3. Service retrieves the existing plan and updates it.

+4. Repository saves the updated plan back to the database.

+5. Updated plan is returned.

+5️⃣ Delete a Health Plan
+Endpoint: DELETE /api/plans/{id}
+Flow:

+1. Client sends a DELETE request with the plan ID.

+2. Controller calls the service to delete it.

+3. Service checks if the plan exists.

+4. If found, it is deleted via the repository.

+5.A success message is returned.